-• / Summer Semester 20 e for Satisfactory Grade" during the Autumn / Spring • On the Performance Evaluation's "Met/Not Met" section n in CALIPSO, one or more items was not met. • Student needs improvement in clinical skill areas (clinical additional information. al performance and/or documentation); see • Not adhering to clinic deadlines - including, but not lim lesson plans, SOAP notes, requested meetings with sup- • • Consistent concerns from outside site supervisor about clinic performance; see additional information. • Other; see additional information.
-Additio onal Information (attach additional documentation as n ecessary): As a re sult of the above notation(s) (circle applicable bullets): t must demonstrate improvement that shows successful er.
-This progress must include (circle appropriate action • A plan of action written by the student and approved by the Clinical Advisor and Clinical Supervisor for the semester to foster acquisition of identified skills outcomes.
-Improvement in the above areas will be evidenced by: Evidence of improvement noted in OSU SLHC Session Feedback form from Clinical Supervisor.
-Scores of at the midterm performance evaluation.
-Scores of at the final performance evaluation.
-Other: • Student is placed with additional supervisors in your ne xt clinical assignment for supplemental input. • Student received a "U" grade in semester SHS 6/78 must follow up with Academic Advisor for next steps.
-44 and is placed on academic probation.
-Student • Student is dismissed from the SHS MA SLP Clinical Progr am.
-Cc: Stu dent: yes / no Clinical Advisor: yes / no Academic Advisor: yes / no Graduate Studies Chairperson: yes / no Student Signature & Date
+As a result of the above notation(s) (circle applicable bullets):

+Student must demonstrate improvement that shows successful forward progress over the course of the next semester.
+This progress must include (circle appropriate action items):

+- A plan of action written by the student and approved by the Clinical Advisor and Clinical Supervisor for the semester to foster acquisition of identified skills outcomes. - Improvement in the above areas will be evidenced by: - Evidence of improvement noted in OSU SLHC Session Feedback form from Clinical Supervisor. - Scores of at the midterm performance evaluation. - Scores of at the final performance evaluation. - Other: - Student is placed with additional supervisors in your next clinical assignment for supplemental input. - Student received a "U" grade in semester SHS 6/7844 and is placed on academic probation.
+Student must follow up with Academic Advisor for next steps. - Student is dismissed from the SHS MA SLP Clinical Program.

+Cc: Student: yes / no

+Clinical Advisor: yes / no Student Signature & Date

+Academic Advisor: yes / no

+Graduate Studies Chairperson: yes / no